Skip to Main Content

 Port Appin is not a day-trip destination from most parts of Scotland.
 The drive from Glasgow takes roughly two and a half hours through Glencoe, and from Edinburgh slightly longer.
 The logic of staying overnight is therefore practical as much as experiential, though the two overlap in useful ways.
 Waking to the loch from the hotel side of The Pierhouse allows the kind of morning that makes the journey feel proportionate.
 The view that the dining room frames at dinner becomes the full panorama at breakfast, with the water at its quietest before the ferry resumes.

-For those assembling a wider Scottish itinerary, Our full Port Appin hotels guide covers accommodation options in the area.
-The restaurant sits within a small coastal community where the wider offering is worth mapping in advance: see also our full Port Appin restaurants guide, bars guide, wineries guide, and experiences guide.
+The restaurant sits within a small coastal community where the wider offering is worth mapping in advance:

 The Pierhouse is at Port Appin, Appin PA38 4DE.
-Given its remote location and the volume of visitors it draws relative to area size, booking ahead is advisable, particularly for weekend evenings and summer months when the terrace is at its most sought-after.
+Booking ahead is recommended, particularly for weekend evenings and summer months.
 Other well-regarded Michelin Plate restaurants operating in similar regional formats include hide and fox in Saltwood and The Hand and Flowers in Marlow, though neither offers anything close to this particular combination of loch setting and Scottish coastal sourcing.

 Frequently asked questions